Spondylolisthesis: Conservative

-Chiropractic Specific spinal manipulation identifies the joints that are restricted or those that show abnormal motion.
-A gentle thrusting technique that helps to return motion to the joint by stretching the soft tissues and stimulating the nervous system.
-The purpose is to facilitate movement above and below the anterior slipped vertebrae.
-Other techniques are non thrusting flexion distraction or instrument assisted adjusting.

 Surgical

 There are no clear radiological or medical guidelines or indications for surgical interventions in degenerative spondylolisthesis.
 A minimum of three months of conservative management should be completed prior to considering surgical intervention.
 Three indications for potential surgical treatment are as follows: persistent or recurrent back pain or neurologic pain with a persistent reduction of quality of life despite a reasonable trial of conservative (non-operative) management, new or worsening bladder or bowel symptoms, or a new or worsening neurological deficit.

 Both minimally invasive and open surgical techniques are used to treat anterolisthesis.
+Surgical options include decompression only, decompression with fusion, and for some cases of low-grade (up to Grade I) spondylolisthesis, motion preservation as an alternative to fusion.
+For instance, the TOPS System provides stability while allowing for preserved spinal motion, as an alternative to fusion.

 Retrolisthesis

 A retrolisthesis is a posterior displacement of one vertebral body with respect to the subjacent vertebra to a degree less than a luxation (dislocation).
 Retrolistheses are most easily diagnosed on lateral x-ray views of the spine.
 Views, where care has been taken to expose for a true lateral view without any rotation, offer the best diagnostic quality.

 Retrolistheses are found most prominently in the cervical and lumbar region, but can also be seen in the thoracic area.